ahadji05/FunctionCallBenchmark/README.md

 # FunctionCallBenchmark
 We are comparing three types of function calls on a multi-core processor: 1) virtual, 2) normal, 3) inline (no call).
 The average cost of a virtual function-call is 0.8 ns.
-The normal function call did not show any overhead compared to the inlined call.
+The normal function call did not show any measurable overhead compared to the inlined call.

 ### 10-core 12th Gen Intel(R) Core(TM) i7-12650H - g++ 11.4.0 - ubuntu 22.04.2